Group1XPLab2020/Size_and_Space_exp1_magpie_Replication/experiments/README.md

+# Implementation of the experiment
-This folder contains code used for implementing the respective experiments with \_magpie, along with participant information, stimulus material and other files needed for running the experiment orgnaized in the following way:
+This folder contains code used for implementing the respective experiments with [\_magpie](https://github.com/magpie-ea), along with stimulus materials and other files needed for running the experiment.
+This folder is organized in the following way:
- - 00_materials
-    - ...
- - 01_original/stimulus_material
+- 01_materials
     - ...
 - 02_pilot/magpie_pilot_experiment
     - ...